Updated: Jan 20

 8. Essential Fatty Acids:

-Our nervous system requires essential fatty acids for healthy functioning.
+Our nervous system requires essential fatty acids for healthy brain functioning.
 They can be obtained from foods that contain them, for example, cold water fish, walnuts, and flax seed oil all contain different types.
-They can also be obtained by supplementation – which I recommend as an addition to a healthy diet if you have anxiety symptoms.
-There are many excellent brands.
-I recommend Nordic Naturals most often.
+They can also be obtained by supplementation – which I recommend as an addition to a healthy diet if you have anxiety, depression, ADHD, OCD, or Bipolar disorder.

 9. Magnesium and Vitamin D: